Branding & Design

 Humans are tactile creatures, so adding texture to your business card with unique papers (#1) or through printing techniques can really elevate the design.

 Embossing your company logo on the back of the card or using letterpress engraving are great ways to make your card feel different in the hands of a prospect and stand out against smoother cards.
+There has been a surge recently in modern techniques surrounding digital embellishment, providing the ability to easily perform foil stamping, spot UV coating, and various other techniques that add unique texture and design elements to business cards.
 You can literally add another dimension to your cards through 3D design with elements such as subtle 3D texture, raised logos or text, or even a card that folds.
+Beyond these unique print techniques, you should also consider more cutting-edge techniques like 3D printing, allowing you to bring a whole new tactile or visual experience to your card.
 Test these new techniques on a smaller batch of cards first before mass printing to ensure the new texture is what you intended.

 4